deadlineZeus/yelp-restaurant-analysis-sql-python-colab/README.md

 <details>
 <summary id="dataset-overview"><strong>Dataset Overview</strong></summary>

+This dataset is a subset of Yelp and has information about businesses across 8 metropolitan areas in the USA and Canada.
 This project uses the Yelp Open Dataset, comprising five key JSON files:

 - `business`: Restaurant metadata including location, star rating, categories, and review count.
 - `review`: Full user reviews with star ratings, timestamps, and sentiment metrics.